ICD-11 code : 6B80;

 Preferred Label : Anorexia Nervosa;

-ICD-11 definition : Anorexia Nervosa is characterized by significantly low body weight for the individual's
+ICD-11 definition : Anorexia Nervosa is characterised by significantly low body weight for the individual's

 is accompanied by a persistent pattern of behaviours to prevent restoration of normal